amidukr/pak-c-mak/README.md

 Assume there is cross-platform C++ multi-module application that re-uses C++ libraries that are implemented as CMake modules.

-- To share that C++ libraries for future re-use, it is necessary to create repository of libraries, particulary pak-c-mak repository is a git repository, wich contains pak-c-mak packages for every required library, while each pak-c-mak package consists of URL to source code of C++ library, and required script to build and install that library as dependency to application.
+- To share that C++ libraries for future re-use, it is necessary to create repository of libraries, particulary pak-c-mak repository is a git repository, wich contains pak-c-mak packages for every required C++ library, while each pak-c-mak package consists of URL to source code of C++ library, and required script to build and install that library as dependency to application.

 - Sharing repository of libraries is as simple as hosting git.
 For open source libraries: GitHub can be used to publish repository of libraries.
 For proprietary libraries: corporate secure git server with locked external access can be used.